CopilotLive/react-sdk/README.md

 ✅ Professional Formatting** with clear sections and organization ✅ Real-world Examples** showing practical implementations ✅ Hook Documentation** for `useCopilot`, `useCopilotTools`, and `useCopilotUser`

-You can now save this content to your README.md file.
 ```